Childhood mortality estimated from health facility data: the Preceding Birth Technique

 The first bias in facility-based data arises because of the incomplete coverage of the population by health facilities, both public and private.
 This selection can work in different ways.
 Often, the urban population has easier access to health facilities than the rural population.
 The better off and better educated often make greater use of modern health services than the poor and the illiterate.
 This bias would likely result in estimates that are too optimistic in respect of infant and child mortality.
 In some cases, however, the bias can work in the other direction.
 The tertiary referral centres, which are generally the central maternity or teaching hospitals, often have much worse outcomes than peripheral centres simply because most complicated cases requiring surgery and other forms of advanced care are referred to these centres.
 Estimates based on such facilities will therefore tend to be over-estimate infant and child mortality.

 The extent of this first bias is reduced when the coverage rates of health facilities used as a source of data are high.
 Even in sub-Saharan Africa, using the most recent DHS surveys for 38 countries, we find that 51 per cent of mothers delivered in a health facility, 76.5 per cent of mothers in urban areas.
-For antenatal visits, an even higher proportion, 93 per cent, were seen by a doctor or a health professional in urban areas in sub-Saharan Africa with a surprising 76 per cent being seen for antenatal care by a doctor or health professional even in rural areas (Macro International Inc 2012).
+For antenatal visits, an even higher proportion, 93 per cent, were seen by a doctor or a health professional in urban areas in sub-Saharan Africa with a surprising 76 per cent being seen for antenatal care by a doctor or health professional even in rural areas ((STATcompiler)).
 With these high coverage figures, it is possible to address some of the biases associated with incomplete coverage of the population.
 We therefore present below a method to estimate early child mortality from the proportions of preceding born children dead when mothers attend antenatal clinics or even vaccination clinics.
 These options are discussed below in the section entitled "Extensions".

 When coverage of the population by the health facilities is much lower, selection bias is clearly more important.
 Survey or census data for the whole population may be used to adjust the figures coming from health facilities by comparison of the characteristics of users and non-users of the health services.
 An added complication is that many countries are trying hard to extend the coverage of their health services.
 This may add new sub-populations with distinctive mortality patterns to the pool of information on child survival.
 Such changes in coverage can make the interpretation of trends over time difficult.
 In most large populations, however, new facilities take time to add and thus the coverage of existing facilities changes quite slowly.